 Since the first signs of fame, DC Comics and other large corporations have profited off everyone’s favorite Kryptonian - that is, everyone but Siegel and Shuster.
 In fact, the duo didn't receive any of the Superman profit for a long time.
 Even when they were given some compensation decades later, it was pennies compared to the networth of Superman, which is in the billions.
 After all, the Man of Steel is one of the most recognizable and lucrative fictional characters ever conceived.
 Read on below to find out more about how DC seriously screwed the masterminds behind Superman.

-Siegel And Shuster Initially Sold The Rights To Superman For $130
+Siegel And Shuster Sold The Rights To Superman For $130

-Jerry Siegel, an American, and Joe Shuster, a Canadian, began working for National Allied Publications (NAP) in 1935 when they were 21.
-NAP would eventually become DC Comics.
+Jerry Siegel and Joe Shuster began working for National Allied Publications (NAP) in 1935 when they were 21.
 Siegel and Shuster had established a creative partnership a few years before that, and had been working on a character named “Superman” since 1933.
-After their failed attempts to sell Superman as a newspaper comic strip, the two pitched the idea in 1938 to NAP, which had become Detective Comics.
+After their failed attempts to sell Superman as a newspaper comic strip, the two pitched the idea in 1938 to NAP, which at the time had become Detective Comics (eventually shortened to "DC").
 An agreement was reached where Siegel and Shuster gave up exclusive rights to the character in exchange for the princely sum of $130.